afterecho/create_enum_from_xml/README.md

 use something that is already in use.
 (Have a look in the generated/source directory after you've done a build to see what is already in use.)

+`attrsfile` is where the XML with the declared styleable enums are.
+As you can see I've hardcoded a large chunk of the path as I don't know any other way to get it.

 ```
 def attrEnumTask = tasks.create("attrenum${variant.name}") << {
 ```